Configuring a URL redirect

 1. If prompted, review the list of conflicting record types.
 By default, they are all marked for deletion.

-2. If necessary, deselect the checkbox to prevent a record from being deleted.
+2. If necessary, clear the checkbox to prevent a record from being deleted.

-Warning: If you do not delete the record, the REDIRECT record will be created, but the redirect configuration will not take effect since the other record types will take priority.
+Attention: If you do not delete the record, the REDIRECT record is created, but the redirect configuration will not take effect since the other record types will take priority.

 3. Click Save.